 - Usage of fertility drugs

 According to the American Pregnancy Association, IUI success rates could be as high as 20% per cycle, if you try it each month.
-But that only depends if all the other factors are favourable.
+But that only depends if all the other factors are favorable.

 The Human Fertilisation and Embryology Authority, has published data (depicted in the chart above) that suggests the success rates of IUI with donor sperm as: